 This is a comprehensive book summary of the book Stolen Focus: Why You Can’t Pay Attention- and How to Think Deeply Again by Johann Hari.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 The Book In Three Or More Sentences:

 Claim your attention.
 Increase the chances of winning the ongoing battle against the forces trying to steal your focus.
 Stolen Focus by Johann Hari discussed a wide variety of problems that are leading to an attention-pathogenic culture – a place where deep focus is nearly impossible to achieve.
 The research by Johann Hari leads to the conclusion that our distracted minds aren’t at all personal failings solvable by individuals.
 Rather, societal problems – manipulative tech, high stress, rising pollution – that need to be fixed on a larger scale.

 The world is seemingly speeding up – we talk faster, we walk faster, we try to hack reading by reading faster.
 In our effort to keep up with all that’s happening, we try to multitask.
 But our efforts are seldom successful.
 Instead of doing a lot of things right.
 We do a lot of things wrong.
 Our brains become paralyzed by this constant flow of data.
 We are soaked in information, and this never-ending switch from one thing to another is worsening our stay on the planet.